hpides/alsatian/reproducibility/readme.md

 #### Figure 14 & Figure 15

 - **general comment regarding reproducibility**
-    - between the initial paper submission and the reproducibility submission a small number of models we used for our experiments have been deleted from HuggingFace.
+    - Between the initial paper submission and the reproducibility submission a small number of models we used for our experiments have been deleted from HuggingFace.
 While Alsatian is able to recover these snapshots form our backup directory SHiFT and Baseline fail to do so and will just skip these snapshots.
 When we reproduced the results as part of preparing the reproducibility submission this had the effect that the performance improvements of Alsatian over the Baseline and SHiFT slightly degrade (because Alsatian is searching through a couple more models).
 Still the trends should be very similar.

-- **start a docker container with limited IO**
+- **start a docker container with limited IO (and UNLIMITED memory, unlike for Figure 16)**
     - to start the container run: [start-container-limited-io.sh](scripts/start-container-limited-io.sh)
         - **important**: adjust the following fields according to your setup
           ```